Quantum Algorithms for Testing Hamiltonian Symmetry

 The consequences of such results extend throughout many areas of physics.
 Any study of a physical Hamiltonian can benefit from finding its symmetries, and our algorithms allow for an efficient check for these symmetries.
 With this knowledge, dynamics can be simplified by excluding symmetry-breaking transitions, calculations can be reduced into fewer dimensions, and intuition can be gained about the system of interest.
 Our first algorithm also scales well, meaning that systems too large and cumbersome to be studied by hand or classical computation can instead be investigated in a practical time scale.
 Our quantum tests offer meaningful insight into physical dynamics.

-In what follows, we begin by describing the meaning behind the covariance symmetry of a unitary quantum channel---of which Hamiltonian dynamics are a special case.
+In what follows, we begin by describing covariance symmetry of a unitary quantum channel---of which Hamiltonian dynamics are a special case.
 Next, we briefly review how Hamiltonian dynamics can be simulated on a quantum computer through the Trotter--Suzuki approximation \cite{suzuki1976generalized}.
 We then present our main result---quantum algorithms to test the covariance symmetry of Hamiltonian dynamics.
-Finally, we demonstrate examples of symmetry tests on currently available quantum computers for an NMR Hamiltonian, and we discuss additional implications of our work.
+Finally, we demonstrate examples of symmetry tests on currently available quantum computers, and we discuss additional implications of our work.

 \textit{ Covariance of a Quantum Channel}---Before describing the symmetries of a Hamiltonian, we first address the notion of covariance symmetry of a quantum channel \cite{Hol02}.
 Quantum channels transform one quantum state to another and are described by completely positive, trace-preserving maps.
 They serve as a convenient mathematical description of the dynamics induced by a Hamiltonian.
 The symmetries of a Hamiltonian naturally correspond to a covariance symmetry in the channel given by its evolution, and we exploit this in our algorithms.